iamaditya/CodeFlow-Coding-Buddy/README.md

 - Skill-based matching to connect developers with compatible coding partners
 - User registration and login functionality
 - User profile pages with customizable details and preferences
-- Real-time messaging and chat functionality to facilitate communication between coding partners
-- Project management tools to help developers organize and collaborate on coding projects
-- Access to a range of useful coding resources, including tutorials, reference materials, and coding challenges

 ## Conclusion